 Born from the creative mind of The Flaming Lips frontman Wayne Coyne, this psychedelic twist on an art gallery and performance space provides ethereal visuals that mix in tactile and auditory sensory experiences.
 The mission behind the entire factory is one that resonates deeply with us.
 Exposure to wonder and art and verve are transformational to the human mind and the folks behind this eclectic collective understand the power these things can have on our society.
 Phase 1 is up and running with free admission—though we highly recommend you buy a pair of the glasses for a couple of bucks—through September 21.

 Go up, up, up on the Wheeler ferris wheel

 A Ferris wheel purchased on eBay?
 It’s true!
 Some enterprising folks scooped up the Santa Monica Pier Ferris wheel and brought it over to Oklahoma City.
-Wheeler District also has a summer concert series with food trucks, a cycling festival every Tuesday from March through September and pop-up shops galore (with a brewery on tap to open within the next year!).
+Wheeler District also is the epicenter of a lot of new development, from residential to commercial spots like a brewery, so keep your eye on this neighborhood.

 Take a lap around downtown via the streetcar